enclustra/PsiIpPackage/CommandRef.md

 **Usage**

 ```
-add_clock_in_interface <portname>
+add_clock_in_interface <portname> <freq_hz>
 ```

 **Description**

-Vivado does only recognize clock inputs is they have a *_clk* suffix.
+Vivado does only recognize clock inputs if they have a special suffix.
 If a clock port is named differently, it is not recognized as clock and hence it can also not be used as clock for an interface (see [set_interface_clock](#set_interface_clock)).
 In this case, the *add_clock_in_interface* can be used to let Vivado know that a port is a clock input independently of its name.

 **Parameters**
 <table>